Hödekin: Kitchen murders

-At the "Court" of the Bishop (the tale also refers to the "castle") the spirit would frequently manifest himself in the kitchen doing some sort of service, and talking to people familiarly so that they stopped fearing him.
-Until, that is, the kitchen overstepped the sprite's tolerance by taunting and repeatedly splashing kitchen filth on the sprite.
+At the "Court" of the Bishop (the tale also refers to the "castle") the spirit would frequently manifest himself in the kitchen doing some sort of service and talking to people familiarly in order to put people at ease.
+Until, that is, the kitchen staff overstepped the sprite's tolerance by taunting and repeatedly splashing kitchen filth on the sprite.
 (Note: Ritson, after Trithemius's Latin: "Tale V. Hutgin "boy serving in the kitchen [puerulus quidam in coquina serviens] began to [cœpit] .. despise,.. scorn, [despicere, subsannare & contumeliis afficere] and .. as often as he could, poured upon him the filth of the kitchen [quoties potuisset immunditias coquine in eum effudit]".
 Francisci has the Koch-Jung/ Bube/Knabe throwing "unsaubrem Wasser unsanitary water".
 Grimm DS No. 74, combines these and has he kitchen lad fling "Dreck aus der Küche.. oder..
 Spül-Wasser kitchen filth or dishwater".)
 The sprite vowed revenge, and when the kitchen boy went to sleep, Hödekin strangled him, cut him to pieces, and put his flesh in a pot over the fire.
 The master chef who had not disciplined the boy in the first place, and now rebuked the kobold for the grotesque prank, became the next target.
-It prompted Hödekin to squeeze the blood and poisons of toads over the bishop's meat, and finally cast the cook into the castle's ditch or moat.
+The master chef's response prompted Hödekin to squeeze the blood and poisons of toads over the bishop's meat, and finally cast the cook into the castle's ditch or moat.
 (Note: Trithemius: "per pontem infoueam ex alto illum praecipitavit [He cast him down from a height of the bridge to the pit.]", tr.
 Ritson.
 This is more ore less followed by other sources where the sprite "pushed (stieß)" the master cook off the bridge into a ditch (Graben)in both Grimms' DS and Francisci, hence Keightley: "tumbled". into a "deep moat", and the cook being "plunged" or "thrown" (cf. stürzen) into the ditch (Graben) in both Praetorius (gestürtzet) and Weyer (stürtz).)
 (Note: The only diverging account is Heine apud Dobeneck's quote of Trimethius in German translation: "the spirit finally led him onto a non-existent phantom bridge (eine falsche vorgezauberte Brücke) and plunged him into a deep moat".)